PThao2931/Explore-Ecommerce-Dataset/README.md

 ### Key Concern:

 The **pages/visit decline** is the only **negative** trend and needs attention.
-While conversion is improving, users are browsing less deeply, which could impact future sales if it continues.
+While conversion is improving, users may be browsing less deeply, possibly due to **content relevance or site navigation issues**, which could impact future sales if it continues.

 ### Bottom Line:

 Q1 2017 shows **healthy growth with improving conversion efficiency**.
 March's exceptional performance (35,5% transaction growth vs 12.4% traffic growth) suggests either successful marketing campaigns, better product-market fit, or effective UX improvements.
-The company is moving in the right direction, converting traffic more efficiently each month.
+The company is moving in the right direction, converting traffic more efficiently each month, and should focus next on enhancing engagement depth to maximize long-term value per visitor.

 ---